WDI-SEA/python-binary-search/README.md

 ## How does this dark magic work?

-Lets say you are given the following list of numbers, and you task is to find the `index` of 37, which we will valle the 'target':
+Lets say you are given the following list of numbers, and you task is to find the `index` of 37:

 ```python
 # for illustration purposes, the indexes of each elements are shown on the line below